odebear27/toy-puzzle/README.md

 ### Getting Started

-To play the toy puzzle game, simply open the game in your web browser and start solving the puzzle!
+To play the toy puzzle game, simply open the [game](https://odebear27.github.io/toy-puzzle/index.html) in your web browser and start solving the puzzle!

 ### Next Steps

+Implement Level 2 of game (4x4)

 ### Development Environment